vercel/next.js/errors/inline-script-id.md

 ## Why This Error Occurred

-`next/script` components with inline content require an `id` attribute for deduplication.
+`next/script` components with inline content require an `id` attribute to be defined to track and optimize the script.

 ## Possible Ways to Fix It